 Deborah S. Bondi, PharmD, BCPS, BCPPS

 Dr. Bondi completed her Pharm.D. degree at the University of Missouri – Kansas City in Kansas City, MO.
-She completed both her PGY1 Pharmacy Residency and PGY2 Pediatric Pharmacy Residency at the University of Illinois at Chicago in Chicago, IL.
-She is currently a Clinical Pharmacy Specialist in the Neonatal Intensive Care Unit at the University of Chicago Medicine, Comer Children’s Hospital.
-She additionally holds appointments as adjunct faculty at Chicago State University College of Pharmacy and the University of Illinois at Chicago College of Pharmacy.
-She is a Board Certified Pharmacotherapy Specialist as well as a Board Certified Pediatric Pharmacy Specialist.
-She has served on several committees for ACCP, PPAG, as well as the Pediatric PRN.
-She also serves as an author for the PedSAP series and is a member of the ACCP Pediatrics Standard Setting Panel.
+She completed both her PGY1 Pharmacy Residency and PGY2 Pediatric Pharmacy Residency at the University of Illinois at Chicago.
+She is currently a Pediatric Clinical Coordinator and Clinical Pharmacy Specialist in the Neonatal Intensive Care Unit at the University of Chicago Medicine, Comer Children’s Hospital.
+She additionally holds appointments as adjunct faculty at multiple schools of pharmacy.
+She is a board-certified Pharmacotherapy Specialist, as well as a board-certified Pediatric Pharmacy Specialist.
+She has served on several committees for ACCP, the Pediatric Pharmacy Association, as well as the ACCP Pediatric PRN.
+She also has served as an author for the PedSAP series and for the ACCP Guideline on Clinical Pharmacist Competencies.
 Her professional and research interests include the prevention and treatments of various complications of prematurity, blood pressure management in premature neonates, and neonatal pulmonary hypertension.

 Mary M. Bridgeman, Pharm.D., BCPS